Poem: The Years Flow Through

 my undoing, why did I survive

-we see another rotation around the son
+we see another rotation around the sun

 candles blown